adamlenart/dammit-turnip/README.md

 ```
 python3 make_circle.py img/turnip.jpg img/fancy_turnip.png -x 600 -y 600 -d 1200 -R 56 -G 16 -B 77 -A 255 -width 30 --resize
 ```
 which will render our original image ![old-turnip](img/turnip.jpg)

 to

 ![new-turnip](img/fancy_turnip.png)

+## FAQ

+### How do I know the RGBA components of the color?
+RGBA stands for Red-Green-Blue-Alpha.
+To identify the values of the respective color channels, you could use a [color picker](https://imagecolorpicker.com/) and set the alpha to 0 (transparent) to 255 (solid) color.